Charing Cross

 How Life Works Here

 Charing Cross is located in Norwich, Norfolk.
 Crime is a significant concern, with 852 incidents recorded in 12 months — well above the national average.
-Violence and sexual offences dominates reports.
+Violence and sexual offences dominate reports.
 319 violent offences were recorded (37% of total).
-This level of crime reflects a high-footfall transit area rather than a typical residential street.
+This level of crime reflects a high-footfall transport hub rather than a typical residential street.
 Some amenities are available nearby, though a car may be useful for regular errands like grocery shopping.
 The closest is Root (hairdresser, 18m).
 The nearest public transport is 1,050m away.
-A car is recommended for most journeys.
 The median property price is £195,000, with moderate growth of 7% over five years.
 Based on 6 transactions recorded since 2014.
 The local area has a moderate population, with a high proportion of rented accommodation, with smaller households typical of singles or couples.
 There are 8 schools within 2 km, 8 rated Good or Outstanding by Ofsted.
 2 are rated Outstanding.
 Both primary and secondary options are available locally.
 The nearest school is just 248m away.
-However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
-The data suggests this area could appeal to property investors.
+However, high local crime rates are a serious concern for families with children, regardless of school proximity.
+The profile suggests appeal to both property investors and families.
 Market indicators suggest an upward trend.
-Overall, this street scores 42 out of 100 for liveability.
-The low safety score is the dominant factor affecting liveability here.
+Overall, this street scores 46 out of 100 for liveability, above the district average.
+Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.

 Nearby Services (5 km)